springone2gx2015/vehicle-fleet-demo/README.md

 ## Building from Source

 This application uses a [Maven][]-based build system.
-Please ensure it is installed.
+Please ensure Java 8 is installed and use the wrapper script (`mvnw` in the root of the project).

 ### Prerequisites

 * [Git][]
 * [JDK 8][]
 * [MongoDB][]
+* [RabbitMQ][]

+> NOTE: You can run the middleware in docker containers using
+> docker-compose (works best on a Linux host because otherwise you
+> need to configure the host because it isn't localhost with
+> boot2docker).

 ### Check out sources

 	$ git clone https://github.com/springone2gx2015/vehicle-fleet-demo.git
+    $ cd vehicle-fleet-demo

 ### Compile, test and build all jars

-	$ mvn clean install
+	$ ./mvnw clean install

 ## Running